-There are six hormones that are produced by the anterior lobe of the pituitary gland.
+Six hormones are produced by the anterior lobe of the pituitary gland.

-These include growth hormone, thyroid-stimulating hormone, follicle-stimulating hormone, leutenizing hormone, prolactin, and adrenocorticotropic hormone.
+These include growth hormone, thyroid-stimulating hormone, follicle-stimulating hormone, luteinizing hormone, prolactin, and adrenocorticotropic hormone.

-In addition, the posterior lobe of the pituitary gland releases antidiuretic hormone and oxytocin.
+In addition, the posterior lobe of the pituitary gland releases the antidiuretic hormone and oxytocin.

-Generalized effects are observed when these hormones are not present in their normal amounts.
+Generalized effects are observed when these hormones are not present in their usual amounts.

-Hypopituitarism is usually caused by damage to the gland, conditions are observed that can lead to varying degrees in decreasing the function of the pituitary gland as:
+Hypopituitarism is usually caused by damage to the gland; conditions are observed that can lead to varying degrees of decreasing the function of the pituitary gland as:

-- The presence of a pituitary tumor that damages normal pituitary tissue as the tumor enlarges.
+- The presence of a pituitary tumor damages normal pituitary tissue as the tumor enlarges.